casebenton/certificate-revocation-analysis/README.md

 7. Count the number of actual revoked certificates using `wc -l final_CRL_revoked.json`.

 ### Part C: Determining OCSP Revocations
+0. Set `get_OCSP_revocations` as the working directory.
+This folder contains all scripts for Part C.

 1. Use the `build_OCSP_revoked.py` script to determine all Let's Encrypt revocations.
 This tooling replicates the process of the CRLite authors, and I believe they made this design choice to only include OCSP for Let's Encrypt based off the statistic that the